I have been teaching for 5 years now and have been a forgetful person since I was a child.

 4. Create a Google Drive

 This is a filing system that I love for digital copies.
 Google Drive allows you to access your files anywhere on any computer.
 You can even access your files from your smartphone through the Google Drive app.
-The convenience of this tool has helped me tremendously, especially when I am on the go and I do not have my computer on me.
+The convenience of this tool has helped me tremendously, especially when I'm on the go and I don't have my computer on me.

 5. Use Folders and Label Them